dharmaInit/psfetcher/README.md

  Pass the language code to `-l / --lang` and the country code to `-s / --store`.

- By default `-l / --lang` is set to 'en', meaning English; however, not all stores support it.
+ By default `-l / --lang` is set to 'en', meaning English; however not all stores support it.
 To see which language code goes with which country code, use `--list`.

+ To entirely skip `-l` and `-s` parameters, set both codes in `preferences.json`

    ## Deals:
    To get results of a single deal, enter its index in the interactive mode that will list all deals.
 To choose more than one deal, separate indexes by space.